Twice a Day Medication: How Many Hours Apart?

 Can I take my twice a day medication at the same time as another twice a day medication?

 Usually yes, unless your pharmacist says otherwise.
 Many people take multiple medications at the same 7 AM and 7 PM times.
-Some medications interact with each other and need to be spaced apart — calcium and thyroid medication, for example.
+Some medications interact with each other and need to be spaced apart, like calcium and thyroid medication.
 Check with your pharmacist when adding a new medication to your routine.

 What happens if I take my twice a day medication too close together?